ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 ## Demo
 Use the link [ShinyApp.IO](https://67g7sg-weifanjiang0anu.shinyapps.io/ADA_DRATv2/)to try the tool.
 To ensure data security, please do not upload sensitive data.
 The best way to make sure your data is secure, deploy the project on your local computer.
 If you would simply like a demo, you can use the training version data from the Data folder instead.
-(Tina: Which data folder?)

 ## Documentation